Brazil’s Lula to reclaim presidency after beating Bolsonaro

 “Four years waiting for this,” said Gabriela Souto, one of the few supporters allowed in due to heavy security.

 Outside Bolsonaro’s home in Rio, ground-zero for his support base, a woman atop a truck delivered a prayer over a speaker, then sang excitedly, trying to generate some energy as the tally grew for da Silva.
-But supporters decked out in the green and yellow of the flag barely responded.
+But supporters decked out in green and yellow barely responded.
 Many perked up when the national anthem played, singing along loudly with hands over their hearts.

 For months, it appeared that da Silva was headed for easy victory as he kindled nostalgia for his presidency, when Brazil’s economy was booming.